Aliases for CHAF1A Gene

 GeneCards Summary for CHAF1A Gene

 CHAF1A (Chromatin Assembly Factor 1 Subunit A) is a Protein Coding gene.
-Among its related pathways are Autophagy Pathway and Chromatin Regulation / Acetylation.
+Diseases associated with CHAF1A include Digeorge Syndrome.
+Among its related pathways are Chromatin Regulation / Acetylation and Autophagy Pathway.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CHAF1A Gene

 Core component of the CAF-1 complex, a complex thought to mediate chromatin assembly in DNA replication and DNA repair.
 Assembles histone octamers onto replicating DNA in vitro.
 CAF-1 performs the first step of the nucleosome assembly process, bringing newly synthesized histones H3 and H4 to replicating DNA; histones H2A/H2B can bind to this chromatin precursor subsequent to DNA replication to complete the histone octamer.
 CHAF1A binds to histones H3 and H4.
 It may play a role in heterochromatin maintenance in proliferating cells by bringing newly synthesized cbx proteins to heterochromatic DNA replication foci (By similarity).